floostmodern/python-code-test/README.md

 A Django project has been created and some initial data models have been created.

 ## Getting started
+* You'll need to install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) on your development machine
 * Get the code from `https://github.com/ostmodern/python-code-test`
 * Do all your work in your own `develop` branch
 * Once you have downloaded the code the following commands will get the site up and running

 ```shell
 vagrant up